 With the trend for feature walls we quite often forego the idea of painting all four walls with a statement colour.

-In all its gloriously fresh shades green is the hue associated with creating a calming and invigorating, refreshing and comforting decor.
+In all its gloriously fresh shades green is the hue associated with creating a restful and invigorating, refreshing and comforting decor.

 There’s a misconception that white always feels too stark.
 While that it can be true, if that’s the gallery kind of vibe you wish to create – Brilliant White was made for this look!
 But there’s a whole world of warm white paint shades out there ideal to create a blank canvas.